putyourlightson/craft-blitz/README.md

 The Blitz plugin provides intelligent static file caching for creating lightning-fast sites with  [Craft CMS](https://craftcms.com/).

+This plugin is heavily inspired by the [Grav Static File Cache Plugin](https://github.com/fbrnc/grav-plugin-staticfilecache) by Fabrizio Branca.

 ## Requirements

 Craft CMS 3.0.0 or later.